 - Who We Are

 A number of years ago, I visited a college campus during freshman orientation.
 I recall the speaker telling the incoming students about the great opportunities in front of them.
 One of the things that the speaker stated firmly was this: “you are responsible for you.”
 While it’s a no-brainer to think that, it was one of those subtle reminders that it’s often a good idea in your career to check-in with yourself to see how you’re doing and what you can do to get ahead, or get a promoted – that is – if that’s what you really want.

 I’ve written in other forums about my research that suggests a large portion of the product manager population don’t know what’s needed to get promoted.
 On the other side of that coin, many managers of product managers don’t establish the criteria to coach product managers to the next level.

-From another point of view, when I wrote The Product Manager’s Desk Reference, I wrote in the Introduction, that product managers come from many different areas – those with clearly defined roles, academic requirements, etc. Yet, with product managers, everyone comes from somewhere else and that doesn’t just go for individual contributors, it goes for the bosses, too.
+From another point of view, I recently updated The Product Manager’s Desk Reference, I wrote in the introduction, that product managers come from many different areas – those with clearly defined roles, academic requirements, etc. Yet, with product managers, everyone comes from somewhere else and that doesn’t just go for individual contributors, it goes for the bosses, too.